Distributional Inverse Reinforcement Learning: Experiment

 \textbf{Risk-sensitive D4RL.} In earlier experiments, we applied DistIRL to discrete state-action MDPs and compared it with BIRL.
 Here we extend the study to continuous MDPs to demonstrate DistIRL's scalability and generalizability.
 We evaluate our method on Risk-sensitive D4RL benchmarks, following the reward formulations introduced in recent robustness studies \citep{urpi2021risk}.
 Specifically, the reward functions incorporate stochastic penalties triggered by safety-related conditions:\\ (1) \textbf{Half-Cheetah:} \( R_t(s,a) = \bar{r}_t(s,a) - 70 \mathbb{I}_{\nu > \bar{\nu}} \cdot \mathcal{B}_{0.1}, \) where $\bar{r}_t(s,a)$ is the environment reward, $\nu$ is the forward velocity, and $\bar{\nu}$ is a velocity threshold ($\bar{\nu}=4$ for the medium variant and $\bar{\nu}=10$ for the easy variant).
 This penalty models rare but catastrophic robot failures at high speed.\\ (2) \textbf{Walker2D/Hopper:} \( R_t(s,a) = \bar{r}_t(s,a) - p \mathbb{I}_{|\theta| > \bar{\theta}} \cdot \mathcal{B}_{0.1}, \) where $\bar{r}_t(s,a)$ is the environment reward, $\theta$ is the pitch angle, $\bar{\theta}$ is a task-dependent threshold ($0.5$ for Walker2D-M/E and $0.1$ for Hopper-M/E), and $p$ is the penalty magnitude ($30$ for Walker2D and $50$ for Hopper).

-We train expert agents on these stochastic reward formulations using Risk-averse Distributional SAC, a variant of DSAC \citep{duan2021distributional} with CVaR objective, and collect $10$ demonstration trajectories.
+We train expert agents on these stochastic reward formulations using Risk-averse Distributional SAC, a variant of DSAC \citep{duan2021distributional} with a CVaR objective, and collect $10$ demonstration trajectories.
 We then evaluate DistIRL against several state-of-the-art baselines.
 Results are averaged over 5 random seeds.
-We use a standard normal as the prior due to its general applicability, in the setting of not knowing the underlying true reward distribution.
+We use a standard normal as the prior due to its general applicability when the underlying true reward distribution is unknown.

-Table~\ref{table:stochastic mujoco} shows that our method consistently outperforms other \textbf{offline} IRL baselines under stochastic reward settings.
-Notice popular online methods such as GAIL \citep{ho2016generative} are not applicable in this setting. \textbf{Offline ML-IRL} \citep{zeng2023demonstrations} is a model-based MaxEntIRL method that relies on a separately trained transition model using additional non-expert data.
+Table~\ref{table:stochastic_mujoco} shows that our method consistently outperforms other \textbf{offline} IRL baselines under stochastic reward settings.
+For reward parameterization, we use a Gaussian distribution (denoted as \textbf{DistIRL}) and a quantile-function parameterization (denoted as \textbf{DistIRL-qtr}, short for QuanTile Reward).
+Popular online methods such as GAIL \citep{ho2016generative} are not directly applicable in this offline setting. \textbf{Offline ML-IRL} \citep{zeng2023demonstrations} is a model-based MaxEntIRL method that relies on a separately trained transition model using additional non-expert data.
 Its poor performance here is expected: the transition model was pretrained under risk-neutral rewards and does not align with the new expert data generated under risk-sensitive objectives, leading to severe distribution mismatch. \textbf{ValueDICE} \citep{kostrikov2019imitation}, a model-free offline MaxEntIRL baseline, also underperforms since it optimizes with respect to expected risk-neutral returns, while our experts follow risk-averse behavior. \textbf{Behavior Cloning (BC)} achieves moderately strong results, as it simply mimics the demonstrated actions without explicitly optimizing for either risk-neutral or risk-sensitive objectives.
-However, its performance is limited as the model overfit the limited demonstration data.
+However, its performance is limited as the model overfits.